sizovilya/go-psn-api/README.md

 # go-psn-api(WIP)
 A Playstation Network API wrapper written in Go.
 ## Read first
-Corresponding to my research how PSN works you need several things to interact with Sony servers:
+Corresponding to my research how PSN works you need npsso to interact with Sony servers.
-- npsso - some secret, you need it to obtain access token
-- client_id - identifier of client
-- client_secret - secret

-To get them please follow steps below.
+Instructions how to get it below.
 ### How to get npsso
 Fully described here - https://tusticles.com/psn-php/first_login.html
 <details>
 <summary>
 If link above doesn't work
 </summary>

 Copy this js code:
 ```javascript